Paul Spadafora

 Paul Ross Spadafora (born September 5, 1975) is an American retired professional boxer.
 He is the former IBF lightweight champion of the world, and has challenged once for a light welterweight world title.
 In 2020, he was inducted into the Pennsylvania Boxing Hall of Fame.
+A Southpaw with slick defense, quickness, and ability to fight in the pocket and in range, his talent was well-regarded.

 Personal background

 Known as "The Pittsburgh Kid", Spadafora is from McKees Rocks, a borough outside of Pittsburgh, Pennsylvania.
 His childhood was poverty-stricken: his father died of a drug overdose when he was nine, and he was homeless for several weeks as a teenager.
 He started boxing when he was eleven, and left school in 9th grade to focus on it.

+By age 16, Spadafora had won multiple Golden Gloves titles while competing in football and basketball at Sto-Rox High School.
+Encouraged to focus on boxing, he left school to pursue the sport full-time.
+In December 1994, he suffered a gunshot wound to his left leg when a police officer’s weapon accidentally discharged following a car crash, an injury that ended his hopes of qualifying for the 1996 U.S. Olympic boxing team.

+Professional Career

+After recovering from the gunshot wound, Spadafora made his professional debut on October 18, 1995, defeating Steve Maddux by unanimous decision.
+He won his first 15 professional bouts, including eight by knockout, before longtime trainer and mentor P.K.
+Pecora died of a stroke in 1997.
+Continuing under trainer Tom Yankello, Spadafora captured the vacant IBF lightweight title on August 20, 1999, defeating Israel Cardona by unanimous decision.

+Later that year, he gained attention for an unofficial sparring session with Floyd Mayweather Jr. in Las Vegas, which members of Spadafora’s camp have long maintained Spadafora got the better of.
+The sparring session has remained a notable part of his boxing legacy and is frequently cited by fans and media.

+Spadafora defended his title eight times in a span of nearly four years.

 Troubles outside the ring

 Spadafora was an alcoholic from a young age and at one point also abused drugs.
 He pleaded guilty to aggravated assault for shooting his girlfriend Nadine Russo in the chest in October 2003 after a night of drinking, and in February 2005 was sentenced to six months in a bootcamp-style rehabilitation center.
-He had by then become engaged to Russo and she had born his second child.
+He had by then become engaged to Russo, and she had borne his second child.
 He ultimately went to prison for the crime.

 In September and October 2011, Spadafora was twice arrested on DUI charges.
 The following September he pleaded guilty.

 On September 23, 2012, his manager filed suit against him in Allegheny County court for breach of contract.